epywiki/epywiki/CONTRIBUTING.md

 ## Areas Where Help Is Needed

-- **Location Support:** Extend beyond Kenya and manage multiple countries’ administrative divisions.
+- **Location Support:** The current location divisions is based on simple administrative divisions.
 - **User System:** Improve account management, login, and editor workflows.
 - **Version Control for Wiki Pages:** Track edits and revisions.
 - **UI/UX:** Enhance the frontend experience using CSS/JS.